crislainesc/crislainesc/README.md

 <h3 align= "center">I'm a student of development 👾</h3>

 * I'm currently studying Computer Science at UFAL 📚
-* Currently i'm a intern developer at Luby Software 🐱‍💻
+* Currently i'm a developer at Luby Software 🐱‍💻

 Lover of Technology and Coding ❤